ooddb/OODDB/DATASETS.md

 [Download link](https://nuisteducn1-my.sharepoint.com/:u:/g/personal/zhouwx_nuist_edu_cn/EYSPYqBztbBBqS27B7uM_mEB3R9maNJze8M1Qg9Q6cnPBQ?e=MSf977)

 PatternNet is a dataset of high-resolution aerial pictures, designed for remote sensing image retrieval.
-It consists of 38 category containing 800 samples each.
-In this benchmark, we use a total of 28,800 images.
+It consists of 38 category containing 800 samples each (in this benchmark we use a total of 28,800 images).
 For each *data order* we selected 19 classes as ID and the others as OOD, following the train-test splits proposed by the original authors.